|Aircraft Loading Bridges|| |

 |Consolidated Rent-A-Car (CONRAC) Garage|| |

-project provides for the construction of a customer service building, a
+for the construction of a customer service building, a ready-return parking

 |Exterior Terminal Improvements: Phase 2|| |

-project provides for the modernization of the exterior features of the
+This project provided for the modernization of the exterior

-Terminal building.
-On the upper level, the curtain wall façade will be
+features of the Terminal building.
+On the upper level, the curtain wall façade

-Terminal façade will be replaced.
-The inner and outer roadway curbs will
+Terminal façade were replaced.
+The inner and outer roadway curbs were expanded

-be expanded by 3 ft on both levels and roadway lane widths will be
+by 3 ft on both levels and roadway lane widths were narrowed accordingly.
+This

 |Interior Terminal Improvements Phase 1 (Restrooms)|| |